febrinurdiansah/projectiot/README.md

 # Monitoring App for IoT Project

 ## Introduction
 This project aims to create a monitoring application for an Internet of Things (IoT) system.
 The system consists of various sensors that collect temperature and humidity data, which is then displayed in the mobile application.
-The application provides real-time updates and historical data visualization, allowing users to monitor and analyze the environmental conditions remotely.
+The application provides real-time updates, allowing users to monitor and analyze the environmental conditions remotely.

 ## Features
 - Real-time display of temperature and humidity readings
+- Supports remote data monitoring and management
 - User-friendly interface for easy navigation

 ## Tools and Technologies Used